 To make our field day more fun, we made team shirts.
 You can easily create a logo with your class name and year in Kindergarten and get the iron-on paper to create the shirts.
 We had 6 kindergarten classes, so each class picked a different color of shirt.
 Sadly another teacher had already picked pink. 🙁

 Who doesn’t love a little Limbo?
-It’s a perfect field day gay that can be a bit challenging too.
+It’s a perfect game that can be a bit challenging too.

 The students really enjoyed playing bean bag toss and found it harder than they thought.
 They got 4 bean bags to throw and try to make it in a bucket for their team to get a point.